 BioStar-Powered Hunters Dominate the WCHR Hunter Spectacular

 Hunter Star Lafitte De Muze recently claimed the top prize in WEF’s WCHR Palm Beach Hunter Spectacular with rider Amanda Steege, earning a total score 177.74.
 Cheryl Olsten, owner of Lafitte, talks horse ownership, the journey that she has been on with Lafitte, and how much care goes into his health and wellbeing.
-Read on to hear about the joy she has found and how his management brings in the best BioStar supplements to help him succeed:
+Read on to hear about the joy she has found and how his management brings in the best BioStar supplements to help him succeed, at the hunter spectacular and elsewhere:

 What motivated you to become an owner for an individual rider?